The Best DIY Home Security Systems of 2025

-SimpliSafe started the DIY movement and it remains the top option for its affordable equipment, easy installation, and optional advanced features.
+SimpliSafe started the DIY movement and it remains our top pick for its affordable equipment, easy installation, and optional advanced features.

 - No need for professional installers